Refresh-Platform/refresh-interview-exercise/README.md

    - Execute the SQL script in `sql/database.sql` to create the necessary database and table.

 4. **Environment Variables:**
-   - Create a `.env` file in the `server` directory and configure the PostgreSQL connection details.
+   - Update the `.env` file in the `server` directory with your PostgreSQL connection details.

      ```plaintext
      DB_HOST=localhost